Lynching in the United States: After the civil rights movement

-On January 6, 2021, during the 2021 storming of the United States Capitol, the rioters shouted "Hang Mike Pence!" in an attempt to find and lynch the vice president of the United States for refusing to overturn the 2020 United States Presidential Election in favor of President Donald Trump, and a rudimentary gallows was built on the Capitol lawn.

-As of 2021, the Equal Justice Initiative claims that lynchings never stopped, listing 8 deaths in Mississippi that law-enforcement deemed suicides, but the civil rights organization Julian believes were lynchings.
-According to Jill Jefferson, "There is a pattern to how these cases are investigated", "When authorities arrive on the scene of a hanging, it's treated as a suicide almost immediately.
+As of 2021, the Equal Justice Initiative claims that lynchings never stopped, listing 8 deaths in Mississippi that law-enforcement deemed suicides, but the civil rights organization JULIAN believes were lynchings.
+According to Jill Jefferson, founder of the organisation, "There is a pattern to how these cases are investigated", "When authorities arrive on the scene of a hanging, it's treated as a suicide almost immediately.
 The crime scene is not preserved.
 The investigation is shoddy.
 And then there is a formal ruling of suicide, despite evidence to the contrary.
 And the case is never heard from again unless someone brings it up."
+In 2026, JULIAN stated that there were 70 lynchings across seven Southern states from 2000 to 2025.
+They stated that these deaths were often immediately classified as a suicide, causing police investigations to stop.